 Chronic obstructive pulmonary disease (COPD) refers to a group of lung diseases that includes emphysema and chronic bronchitis.
 It’s most commonly caused by smoking, but not always.

 COPD is a progressive disease, meaning it gets worse and there is no cure.
 Symptoms can include shortness of breath, coughing, and poor lung function.
 Early detection is critical to getting the appropriate treatment and managing the disease.
+COPD also can increase the risk of developing heart disease and lung cancer.

 The four stages doctors use to diagnose and treat COPD are: